Check out these careers where your imagination and creativity could have free reign.

 Ever hear a catchy slogan or advertising jingle that you can't seem to get out of your head?
 As a copywriter, you could use your way with words to create the next slogan that everyone can't stop thinking about.

-Copywriters prepare advertisements to promote the sale of a good or service, and they do so by working closely with a client to produce advertising themes, jingles, slogans, or whatever else the client needs for their advertising campaign, says the U.S. Department of Labor.
+Copywriters design advertisements to promote sales of goods and services, and they do so by working closely with a client to produce advertising themes, jingles, slogans, or whatever else the client needs for their advertising campaign, says the U.S. Department of Labor.

-Education options: Because this job requires such strong writing abilities, most employers are looking for people with a bachelor's degree in a field like English, journalism, or communications, says the Department of Labor.
+Education options: Because this job requires such strong writing abilities, many employers are looking for people with a bachelor's degree in a field like English, journalism, or communications, says the Department of Labor.

 Creative Career #6 - Chef